sooftware/kospeech/README.md

 - Currently, beam search may not work properly.
 - The model's inference is currently not working properly, but will be updated as soon as possible.
-- Transformer model is currently not working properly.

 ### ***[KoSpeech:  Open-Source Toolkit for End-to-End Korean Speech Recognition \[Paper\]](https://arxiv.org/abs/2009.03092)***